 Daniel also acknowledges that the same Gabriel was present in this earlier chapter eight vision:

 "Yea, whiles I was speaking in prayer, even the man Gabriel, whom I had seen in the vision at the beginning, being caused to fly swiftly, touched me about the time of the evening oblation." - Daniel 9:21

-Therefore, the answer of 70-weeks here needs to be compared and 'considered' with the 2,300 days/years originaly in chapter eight to help finally interpret this earlier one (emphasised by two spiritual beings):
+Therefore, the answer of 70 weeks here needs to be compared and 'considered' with the 2,300 days/years originally in chapter eight to help finally interpret this earlier one (which was emphasised by two spiritual beings):